WebOrigami/docs/content/builtins/dev/audit.md

 supertitle: "Dev."
 ---

-This audits the site defined by the given tree for broken internal links.
+This audits the site defined by the given [map-based tree](/async-tree/mapBasedTree.html) for broken internal links.
 It first crawls the site using the same crawler as [`crawl`](crawl.html); see that page for details on what kinds of files and references are crawled.

 - The audit only verifies links to internal pages and resources.
 It does not verify links to external pages and resources, i.e., outside the site being audited.
 - The audit process currently ignores errors.
 If, when attempting to retrieve a given resource, an error is generated, that resource will be skipped.